DrOgres/drogres/README.md

 ### Howdy 👋
-I'm David (He/Him) and I live in Chicago where I play music, make cheese art and code.
+I'm David (He/Him) and I live in Chicago where I play music, make cheese, art and code.

 🔭 I’m currently working on Systems for Foundry VTT specifically Tales From the Loop and Vaesen.
 I also help where I can with the Free League Developer Community https://github.com/fvtt-fria-ligan